getodk/docs/docs/central-api-form-management.rst

 Related Datasets
 -----------------------------------------------------------------------------------------------------------------------

-*(introduced: version 2022.3)*\
+.. raw:: html

-Datasets are created and updated through Forms.
-Dataset-related Forms follow `the entities sub-spec <https://getodk.github.io/xforms-spec/entities>`__ of the ODK XForms specification that allow them to define a Dataset and a mapping of Form Fields to Dataset Properties.
-Submissions from such a Form can create Entities within the Dataset defined in the Form.

-Currently, Datasets and Dataset Properties are purely additive.
+  <p><em>(introduced: version 2022.3)</em></p><p>Datasets are created and updated through Forms.
+Dataset-related Forms follow <a href="https://getodk.github.io/xforms-spec/entities">the entities sub-spec</a> of the ODK XForms specification that allow them to define a Dataset and a mapping of Form Fields to Dataset Properties.
+Submissions from such a Form can create Entities within the Dataset defined in the Form.</p><p>Currently, Datasets and Dataset Properties are purely additive.
 Multiple Forms can add Properties to the same Dataset and multiple Forms can create Entities in the same Dataset.
 Not all Properties of a Dataset have to be included in a Form for that Dataset.
-For example, one Form publishing to a Dataset called ``trees``\  could add ``location``\  and ``species``\ , while another could add ``species``\  and ``circumference``\ .
-The Properties of the Dataset would be the union of Properties from all Forms for that Dataset (``location``\ , ``species``\ , ``circumference``\ ).
-Note that it is not necessary that a Form will save to all Properties of a Dataset, so the endpoint also returns a ``inForm``\  flag for each property which is true only if the Form affects that Property.

-The following endpoints return the Dataset(s) that Submissions of that Form will populate.
-They also return all of the Entity Properties for each Dataset and indicate which ones are mapped to Fields in the specified Form.
+For example, one Form publishing to a Dataset called <code>trees</code> could add <code>location</code> and <code>species</code>, while another could add <code>species</code> and <code>circumference</code>.
+The Properties of the Dataset would be the union of Properties from all Forms for that Dataset (<code>location</code>, <code>species</code>, <code>circumference</code>).
+Note that it is not necessary that a Form will save to all Properties of a Dataset, so the endpoint also returns a <code>inForm</code> flag for each property which is true only if the Form affects that Property.</p><p>The following endpoints return the Dataset(s) that Submissions of that Form will populate.
+They also return all of the Entity Properties for each Dataset and indicate which ones are mapped to Fields in the specified Form.</p>

 Published Form Related Datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/dataset-diff**

+.. raw:: html

-This endpoint lists the name and Properties of a Dataset that are affected by a Form.
-The list of Properties includes all published Properties on that Dataset, but each property has the ``inForm``\  flag to note whether or not it will be filled in by that form.
+  <p>This endpoint lists the name and Properties of a Dataset that are affected by a Form.
+The list of Properties includes all published Properties on that Dataset, but each property has the <code>inForm</code> flag to note whether or not it will be filled in by that form.</p>

 .. dropdown:: Request